Google processes roughly 5.8billion searches every day – about 2trillion a year.

 - Blogs/articles: When it comes to longer tail search queries, blogs and SEO articles are often the best content to create.
 They give you a chance to target more varied, but still relevant keywords that can go into more depth and answer specific questions that customers have.

 - Videos: Despite what you might think, videos are a key part of a modern SEO content strategy.
 If you’ve ever looked through the top results in a Google search, it’s a fair bet that many of the top searches are posts or pages that include a video.
 If you’re wondering how to get SEO value out of a video, something as simple as including a transcription of the video on the page can be enough.
+You can use an editor such as InVideo for creating your videos.

 Distributing your content